awsdocs/aws-cloud9-user-guide/doc_source/share-environment.rst

 #.
 Open the |env| that contains the |mem| you want to remove, if the |env| is not already open.
 For more information, see :doc:`open-environment`.
 #.
 In the :guilabel:`Collaborate` window, expand :guilabel:`Environment Members`, if the list of |mems| is not visible.
 #.
-Do one of the following:
+Do one of the following.

    * Next to the name of the |mem| you want to delete, choose the trash can icon.
    * Right-click the name of the |mem| you want to delete, and then choose :guilabel:`Revoke Access`.